nqzero/PUPL/PUPL-FAQ.md

 - the derivative is licensed under this license at no per-use cost to you

-note: the 3rd party may charge for their version
+note: in some cases, the 3rd party may charge for their version